Bury Tomorrow: The Union of Crowns and Vismara's departure (2011–2013)

-In 2011, the band felt a large amount of pressure from their American record label, Artery Recordings.
-Initially trying to convince the band to move and base themselves in the United States, Bury Tomorrow's band members felt the label was trying to manipulate them and change them into something they were not by suggesting they should incorporate more electronic elements into their style.
-While they rejected moving as they had little experience in the country; communication broke down between them and Artery Recordings and through a series of emails the band lost their North American and Japanese record label as well as their American agency.
-The only person that remained in their team was their British agent, and she was quoted as saying: "Nobody wants to touch you.
-No bands even want to take us on tour."
-The band was so low on money that they could not even afford to go to the studio to record the album they had written in 2011.
+In 2011, the band was pressured by their American record label Artery Recordings to move and base themselves in the United States.
+Bury Tomorrow's band members perceived this as an attempt to manipulate them and change them into something they were not by suggesting they should incorporate more electronic elements into their music style.
+While they rejected moving, communication broke down between them and Artery Recordings and the band ended up losing their North American and Japanese record label as well as their American agency.

+The band was very low on money and could not afford to go to the studio to record the album they had written in 2011.
 Their agent managed to get them performances at Slam Dunk Festival and Ghostfest in Leeds.
-At this point Bury Tomorrow's members had such a lack of confidence in the band's future that they believed these would be their final shows.

-Their performances at these festivals were met with a positive response from fans, which restored a lot of their lost confidence.
-At Ghostfest, Bury Tomorrow met their future band manager who suggested that they shelf the album they had been writing.
+Their performances at these festivals were met with a positive response from fans.
+At Ghostfest, Bury Tomorrow met their future band manager, who suggested that they shelf the album they had been writing.
 Instead, they wrote and recorded "Lionheart", the first single for what would later become their second album, released on 8 September 2011 and accompanied by a music video released on 13 September.
-Bury Tomorrow supported British metalcore band While She Sleeps in October, with a follow up UK headline tour in December.
+Bury Tomorrow supported British metalcore band While She Sleeps in October, with a follow-up UK headline tour in December.
 On 6 December, two days before the band started the headline tour, a video was released for their single "Royal Blood", directed by Thomas Welsh.
 "Royal Blood" was later broadcast on Radio 1 on Christmas Eve during its daytime programme.